Sustainability doesn’t take summer holidays

 Plastic, when disposed of incorrectly, ends up in the oceans – where we like to dive and swim every year during the summer holidays.
 Avoid this by starting to reduce your use of plastic.
 For instance, take reusable water bottles with you, use your own bags or packaging for supermarket shopping, and avoid disposable materials such as cups or straws.

-Illustration of three adults and a child picking up bottles in the beach and putting them in recycling bags.
+People picking up bottles at the beach and putting them in recycling bags.

 1. Get involved in a beach cleaning